-FORM 10-Q
+FORM 10-Q/A Amendment No.1

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended March 31, 2018

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission File Number: 001-36257

-(Exact name of registrant as specified in its charter)

-Delaware

-\checkmark

-(State or other jurisdiction of incorporation or organization)

-27-4842691 (I.R.S.
-Employer Identification No.)

-3721 Valley Centre Drive, Suite 200, San Diego, CA 92130

-(Address of Principal Executive Offices)

-(Registrant's Telephone number including area code)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-\checkmark Larg ge accelerated filer Accelerated filer Ľ Nor n-accelerated filer Smaller reporting company Ľ Emerging growth company [

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The number of shares of outstanding common stock, par value \$0.0001 per share, of the Registrant as of April 30, 2018 was 39,943,960.
+7 QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarte erly period ended March 31, 2018 0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition per Commiss to umber: 001-36257 RETROPI HIN, INC. (Exact name of registrant a as specified in its charter) Delaware 27-4842691 (State or other jurisdiction of incorporation or organization on) (I.R.S.
+Employer Identificati on No.) 3721 Valley Centre Drive, Sui te 200, San Diego, CA 92130 (Address o of Principa Executive Offices) (760) 26 0-8600 (Registrant's Tel lephone nu mber including area code) receding 1 check mark whether the registrant: (1) has filed all reports req.
+2 months (or for such shorter period that the registrant was rec.
+Yes $\square$ No $\square$ • 9 ubmitted a y check mark whether the registrant has submitted electronic and posted pursuant to Rule 405 of Regulation S-T (§232.405 and to submit and post such files).
+Yes $\square$ No $\square$ check mark whether the registrant is a large accelerated filer, an annual specific pany.
+See the definitions of "large accelerated filer," "accelerated filer," "accelerated filer," "accelerated filer," Large accel erated filer Accelerated filer Non-accele rated filer Smaller reporting company Emerging growth company ing growth company, indicate by check mark if the registrant hecounting standards provided pursuant to Section 13(a) of the E = r complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defi ined in Rul e 12b-2 of the Exchange Act).
+Yes $\square$ No 7 The numbe er of shares of outstanding common stock, par value \$0.0001 p er share, o f the Registrant as of April 30, 2018 was 39 ,943,960.

+Explanatory Note

+Retrophin, Inc. (the "Company") is filing this Amendment No. 1 (the "Amendment") to its Quarterly Report on Form 10-Q for the period ended March 31, 2018, as filed with the Securities and Exchange Commission on May 1, 2018 (the "Original Filing"), solely to correct a clerical error in Exhibits 32.1 and 32.2 attached to the Original Filing.

+Except as described above, no other changes have been made to the Original Filing.
+Accordingly, this Amendment does not reflect events occurring after the filing of the Original Filing or modify or update those disclosures affected by subsequent events.
+Information not affected by this Amendment remains unchanged and reflects the disclosures made at the time the Original Filing was filed.
+Therefore, this Amendment should be read in conjunction with any documents incorporated by reference therein and the Company's filings made with the Securities and Exchange Commission subsequent to the Original Filing.

+RETROPHIN, INC.

-Form 10-Q For the Fiscal Quarter Ended March 31, 2018
+$Form~10\mbox{-}Q/A$ For the Fiscal Quarter Ended March 31, 2018